 The IDS Aeronautical Information Management solution allows the user to automate their aeronautical data management and publication processes, including the configurable production of aeronautical data packages, charts and documents, such as Aeronautical Information Publications (AIP), through an automated rules-driven process.
 This provides better data distribution in terms of quality and timeliness of both data and products, and to contributes to improved safety, increased efficiency and greater cost-effectiveness of the air navigation system.

-IDS Ingegneria Dei Sistemi, an high tech integrated solutions services company, offers our market leading FPDAM suite for flight procedure design, used by around 60 organizations worldwide as well as our own ICAO recognized teams of procedure designers.
+IDS Ingegneria Dei Sistemi, an high tech integrated solutions services company, offers our market leading FPDAM suite for flight procedure design, used by around 60 organizations worldwide, as well as our own ICAO recognized team of procedure designers.
 IDS also offers a set of simulators to perform ground validation.
 FPSAT is a virtual simulator for flyability checks and satellite availability analysis while AACS and TBA3D are cockpit and control tower simulators respectively, which provide test bed environments for flight procedure validation, flyability checks and airport operations analysis.

 The IDS Airspace Designer solution greatly reduces the time needed to design airspaces and routes and can also improve safety by providing a higher level of data quality and integrity.